-From then on, Bukowski writes voraciously for the next twenty years, until his death.
+From then on, Bukowski writes voraciously for the next 20 years, until his death.
 His legacy amounts to thousands of poems, hundreds of short stories and six novels, eventually publishing over 60 books.

-In 1986, he writes John Martin recalling his escape from the slavery he had resigned himself to, before taking his life in his hands.
+In 1986, he writes to John Martin, recalling his escape from the slavery he had resigned himself to before taking his life in his hands.

 Thanks for the good letter.
 I don’t think it hurts, sometimes, to remember where you came from.
 You know the places where I came from.
 Even the people who try to write about that or make films about it, they don’t get it right.
 They call it “9 to 5.”
 It’s never 9 to 5, there’s no free lunch break at those places, in fact, at many of them in order to keep your job you don’t take lunch.
 Then there’s OVERTIME and the books never seem to get the overtime right and if you complain about that, there’s another sucker to take your place.

 You know my old saying, “Slavery was never abolished, it was only extended to include all the colors.”

 And what hurts is the steadily diminishing humanity of those fighting to hold jobs they don’t want but fear the alternative worse.
 People simply empty out.
 They are bodies with fearful and obedient minds.
 The color leaves the eye.
 The voice becomes ugly.
 And the body.
 The hair.
 The fingernails.
 The shoes.
 Everything does.